Representatives from Lemonbeat GmbH delivered the message „We bring the Internet of Things to Buildings“ to innogy partners and customers […]

 IoT can get expensive, which might put you off.
 It shouldn’t, because you will love the business once you are involved.
 That’s why you should stop paying too much for data traffic or controller units.
 We give you the leanest IoT solution you have ever experienced.

-Data is one attractive feature of the IoT market.
-Local performance is the other one.
+Local performance is an attractive feature of the IoT market.
 Lemonbeat networks are fast and remain operable in times of outages and attacks.
-Intelligent devices make Lemonbeat a highly robust IoT solution.
+Intelligent devices make lemonbeat a highly robust IoT solution.

 In the Media

 Bit.B, is an innovative start-up backed by Innogy and focusing on the Internet of Things (IoT).
 Bit.B leverages a new wireless protocol known as […]

 System monitoring for the housing sector provides customers with a cost-effective option for monitoring systems and components in boiler rooms.